auivanau/auivanau.github.io/_litreview/2026-06-28-how-i-rank-radiation-oncology-papers.md

 This framework reflects one perspective:

-«Importance to a practicing Canadian radiation oncology department over the next 1–5 years.»
+**Importance to a practicing Canadian radiation oncology department over the next 1–5 years.**

 Others may reasonably disagree.